 BUT DO THEY REALLY PASS?

-Some think that they do pass but don’t and some might, but most won’t.
+Some think that they are a passable crossdresser but don’t and some might, but most won’t.

 Just because nobody looks you in the eye is not proof you are a passing crossdresser.
 In big cities nobody does that.